lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Once more, let us dump the atom positions and a few information about the evolution simulation:
+    Once more, let us dump the atom positions and a few information about the evolution of the simulation:

 ..  code-block:: lammps